christianh814/ocp4-upi-helpernode/README.md

 ## Prereqs

-Install a CentOS 7 server
+Install a CentOS 7 server with this recommended setup:

-Recommended Setup:

 * 4 vCPUs
 * 4 GB of RAM